|Photo by Luke Zeme|

 As a grew up and got into college and grad school, my research interests changed, but I still have a fondness for the night sky and astronomers.

 Carl Sagan is an astronomer-hero of mine.
 More recently Neil deGrasse Tyson fills Sagan's shoes.
 What these astronomers have to say goes beyond the stars.
-As scientists, what they teach is a way of thinking, how to think critically.
+As scientists, what they teach is a way of thinking.
+They teach critical thinking.

 The Thinker's Way by John Chaffee is a good place to start a journey into critical thinking.
 Some of what follows is inspired by this book.